Computer Engineering Program Qualifying Exam

-TBD -- Submit a written report (max 3 pages in IEEE standard format *) on the paper in the primary area to the Chair of the Doctoral Qualifications Exam Committee We'll have a collab site set up where you can upload your paper in pdf form to file drop on the collab site.
+January 15, 2021 -- Submit a written report (max 3 pages in IEEE standard format *) on the paper in the primary area to the Chair of the Doctoral Qualifications Exam Committee

-24 hours before your exam -- Upload your presentation slides to file drop.
-You must use the slides that you upload -- don't make changes after your submit them.
-The committee will download your slides so that they can view them more clearly at home.
+24 hours before your exam -- Submit your presentation slides to the Committee Chair.
+You must use the slides that you submit with no changes.

 The areas identified in Computer Engineering Graduate Handbook for the qualifiers are as follows: